 Financial pressures refer to the stress experienced due to limited budgetary resources and financial constraints.
 Financial pressures increases tension and competition among team members, leading to conflicts.
 Financial pressures be a result of budget cuts, revenue shortfalls, and resource allocation disputes.
 Financial constraints escalate conflicts as employees vie for limited resources, impacting workplace harmony.

 Financial pressures when not properly handled lead to decreased productivity, low morale, and potential layoffs.
-Transparent communication about financial status, involve employees in budgeting decisions, and implement cost-saving measures are some of the ways to reduce the effect of financial pressures in an organization.
+Transparent communication about financial status, involve employees in budgeting decisions and implementing cost-saving measures are some ways to reduce the effect of financial pressures in an organization.
 A report by the American Psychological Association (2020) found that financial stress significantly impacts employee well-being, reducing productivity by 21%.
 Managing financial pressures effectively ensures sustainable growth, employee satisfaction, and organizational stability.
 By addressing these causes and implementing effective conflict resolution strategies, organizations maintain a harmonious and productive workplace, ultimately supporting broader organizational goals and long-term success.

 How does conflict resolution differ from conflict management in organizational settings?